 How to choose a frame

-There are several methods for how to choose a frame and select appropriate frame colors, including:
+There are several methods of choosing a frame and how to select appropriate frame colors, including:

 - Match or coordinate a dominant color in the art.
-Relate to the color of the art.
-Red, orange and yellow are warm colors so they coordinate with gold or wood tone frames.
-Blue, green and purple are cool colors and they relate more to silver or gray frames.
+Relate to some color in the art.
+Red, orange, and yellow are warm colors so they coordinate with gold or wood tone frames.
+Blue, green, and purple are cool colors and they relate more to silver or gray frames.
 When in doubt, a classic plain black frame is often the best choice.

-- For historical pieces, we often suggest using the finish color that would have been used originally when the piece was new.
+- We suggest using a finish color that would have been used originally when the piece was new.

 Appropriate Frame Width